Six killed in Israeli strike on refugee camp in occupied West Bank

 “We were told there were snipers on the roof, that the Israelis had moved into Nur Shams to try and arrest people that they say were ‘wanted’.”

-The raids in the refugee camp for a second night in a row have left people increasingly worried about what might happen later in the evening, according to our correspondent.
+The raids in the refugee camp for a second night in a row have left people increasingly worried about what might happen later in the evening, Fisher added.

 After the strike in Nur Shams, PRCS said the Israeli military blocked ambulances from transporting the dead and wounded.

-“They had tried to get to those who had been injured, and of course every minute counts in a situation like that.
-But they were blocked for 65 minutes by Israeli military vehicles,” Fisher said.
+“People tried to help [the victims], but for at least an hour and a half, the Israelis wouldn’t allow ambulances to get in,” Al Jazeera’s Khan said.
+“Eventually, they had to pick up the bodies and take them down to where the ambulances were.
+Of course, at that stage, it was too late.
+These people were dead.”

+Al Jazeera spoke to sources at the local hospital who said an Israeli soldier went into an ambulance and stabbed a man in the neck.
+He is now being treated in an intensive care unit.

-The Israeli military also conducted raids in the cities of Bethlehem, Jenin, Hebron and Tubas, with reports of many arrests.
+The Israeli military also conducted raids in the cities of Bethlehem, Jenin, Hebron and Tubas overnight.
 Three people were injured in the Dheisheh refugee camp in Bethlehem, the Palestinian news agency Wafa reported.

+At least 12 people were detained by Israeli forces across the occupied West Bank in overnight raids, the Commission of Detainees and Ex-Detainees Affairs and the Palestinian Prisoner’s Club said in a statement.
-Violence across the occupied West Bank has flared since Israel’s war on the Gaza Strip began on October 7.

-In that time, more than 300 people have been killed in raids on the occupied West Bank and more than 5,000 Palestinians have been arrested.
+Violence across the West Bank has flared since Israel’s war on the Gaza Strip began on October 7.
+In that time, more than 300 people have been killed in raids there and more than 4,700 Palestinians have been arrested.

 In the Gaza Strip, at least 20,915 people have been killed and 54,918 wounded in Israeli attacks since October 7.
 The revised death toll from Hamas’s attack on Israel stands at 1,139.